codurance/site/_posts/2017-10-27-conventional-interfaces.md

 By now you may have realized that all the examples described in this post follow the same structure with the following shape, enumeration followed by different compositions of the standard combinators, followed by a fold or reduction to a summary value, in other words:

 1. Computations always start with some sort of enumeration, which generates the initials values to start a computation.
 This is not limited to what we have seen so far as enumerating the leaves or a tree or the integers in a given range.
-Enumerate could also be a query to a data base that returns a sequence of products, or a sequence of products that we received via a REST endpoint.
+Enumerate could also be a query to a database that returns a sequence of products, or a sequence of products that we received via a REST endpoint.
 When considering lazy evaluation Enumerate can also generate infinite sequences of signals.
 2. Once we have the initial signals we pass them through the different stages of processing, e.g. filter, map, flatMap, zip, required to get the signals into a form in which we can extract the desired result from.
-3. To finish up the computation we fold or reduce the signals to a summary value which is the end result for the computation in question.
+3. To finish up the computation we fold or reduce the signals to a summary value which is the end result of the computation in question.

 This pattern is extremely useful and can be applied to most, if not all, computations out there.